I went to Dubai for the Burj Khalifa, the desert, and to meet a person.

 I booked tickets to Dubai rather a whim.
 It’s not exactly a place I’ve always wanted to visit.
 In fact, it was hardly even on my travel wishlist.
 I didn’t do any planning at all.
 I just found the most reasonably priced tickets and accommodation, booked them, and went.

 I went to Dubai because Andrea lived there but was going to be leaving soon.
 My favorite thing about blogging is making real friendships around the world.
 Andrea and I had been reading each other’s blogs for over 2 years and had bonded over our similar experiences (both starting out as part of a couple and then needing to figure things out solo).
-She’s been an incredible support source to me over the past few months, when the 2nd breakup left me as disoriented as ever.
+She’s been an incredible support source to me over the past few months, when a failed romance left me as disoriented as ever.
 We’d chat for hours about relationships, travel, and life in general.
 It was time to finally bring those conversations to real life.

 Since I had done no planning, I didn’t really know what to expect, but I ended up having an AMAZING time.
 I’m going to be writing a lot about Dubai in the coming weeks (I did too many cool things not to share!), but for now, I want to give you a highlight reel.
 So here are little snippets of my trip by the numbers:

 – 34 hours to get there from Beijing > Ürümqi > Dubai

 – 1 night & day missed because of a canceled flight in Ürümqi due to snow and fog.
 A bit of a rocky start, but it all ended up being good.

 – 125 floors up (456 meters above the ground) on the Burj Khalifa

 – 6 amazing, delicious hours of brunch with endless wine, cocktails, and good company (see full post!)